wylazakaria/acme-accounting/README.md

    is marginally faster.
 2. The endpoint should not hold the connection of the client while processing the data in the background.
+3. We are looking for performance, not accuracy.
+If you see numbers not tallying correctly in the report, you may skip it.

 **Acceptance**